This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Yes, that is no problem!
 All potatoes cook at different times and rates, so the texture may vary.
 Red potatoes have a firmer texture when cooked, which works really well in potato salad.

-Do the skins of the potatoes need to be removed?
+Do the potato skins need to be removed?

 No, not at all.
 Personally, I love to keep the skin on for some added color and texture in the potato salad.
-Plus, the skins have nutrients, so that’s an easy way to get some additional nutritional value from the dish.
-If you prefer to skin the potatoes, that is fine, and will not affect the outcome of this recipe.
+Plus, the skins have nutrients, so that’s an easy way to add some extra nutritional value to the dish.
+If you prefer to peel the potatoes, that is fine and will not affect the outcome of this recipe.

 I don’t have (or don’t like) apple cider vinegar.
 Can regular white distilled vinegar be used instead in the dressing?

 Absolutely.
-These two are interchangeable, so choose whichever one you like more.
+These two are interchangeable; choose whichever you like best.

 What if I don’t have a potato masher to chop up my potatoes?